susanmarie87/Wild_Boutique/README.md

         - A grand total
         - Messages to convey successful or unsuccessful check out

-14. The favorites page will have:

-        - Has cards displaying favorited items that link to product detail view.
-        - Heart icons on the cards that allow removal.
-        - If emptry a navigation button to the all products page.
-        - Toast messages to convey successful or unsuccessful removal of items.

-15. The contact form page will have a form with fields for:
+13. The contact form page will have a form with fields for:

         - Name
         - Email